Amphisbetia

 Amphisbetia is a genus of hydrozoa in the family Sertulariidae described by L. Agassiz in 1862 based on the type species Amphisbetia operculata (Linnaeus, 1758), which was originally designated as Sertularia operculata by Carl Linnaeus in 1758.
+The type species Amphisbetia operculata is also called sea-hair.

 Species

 As of August 2023 there are 31 accepted species in the genus.